+State 1 c.1660 With the sole imprint of Pieter Goos, upper left

+State 2 c.1680 With the additional imprint top left of Seyn nu te Bekoomen/ By Iohannus van

+Kuelen[sic].

-With the sole imprint of Pieter Goos, upper left With the additional imprint top left of Seyn nu te Bekoomen/ By Iohannus van Kuelen[sic].
-Numerous alterations including the addition of the Grand Banq off Newfoundland and additional toponyms along the River St. Lawrence.
-New lines are inserted off the west coast of Africa lettered A-G With the addition of two navigational lines added off the coast of Africa near the equator lettered A-G. New islands added in the Atlantic south west of Ireland.
+State 3 after 1680 Numerous alterations including the addition of the Grand Banq off lines are inserted off the west coast of Africa lettered A-G the equator lettered A-G. New islands added in the Atlantic south west of Ireland.
 Inserted just below the main compass rose is Een Maal Stroom (whirlpool).
 The fictitious island of Sacsenberg added in the south Atlantic.
-Some of the islands south west of Ireland are erased however Brazil is retained.
-Sacsenberg is erased.
-The island of Brazil is erased Reference to the Steen Grand west of the Canary Islands is deleted